bettersg/checkMate/README.md

      }

      generalMessage {
-        string source "whatsapp, telegram or email"
-        string id "id of the message received" string userId "the id of the user on the respective platform" string type "text, image, button or interactive" string subject "subject of the email only if user emailed in" string text "body text of the message"
+        string source "platform the message came in from, eg. whatsapp, telegram or email" string id "id of the message received" string userId "the id of the user on their respective platform" string type "text, image, button or interactive" string subject "subject of the email only if user emailed in" string text "body text of the message"